Celebrating, explaining and developing the rights that Citizenship of the European Union gives us

 What EU citizens think

-Latest Standard Eurobarometer (2nd August 2017) shows Optimism is on the rise.
+Latest Standard Eurobarometer (14 June 2018) shows optimism is significantly on the rise again!

 More and more Europeans feel they are EU citizens: